yashu1wwww/Youtube-Auto-Like-Subscribe-Comments/README.md

 👉Youtube Auto Like,Subscribe & Comments
 https://youtu.be/BRmMi29x3OU

+Note: Use accounts that do not have two-factor authentication.

-#Replace Email and Pass in 14th & 15th line...
+Change the email and password in the 14th and 15th lines.

-note:-use accounts which dont have 2-factor authentication...

-change url in url.txt file which url you required and change the cmt text if you needed to your required cmts in 11th line...
+Change the URL in the url.txt file to the URL you require and change the comment text if you need to your required comments in the 11th line.

-After download the folder extract it and open cmd and enter Python If You Find Python Version
+After downloading the folder, extract it and open cmd.
+Enter "python" if you need to find the Python version.

- Open cmd and enter
+Open cmd and enter:

 pip install random

- and hit enter button (internet connection must be on...) and again pip install undetected_chromedriver and hit enter button (internet connection must be on...)
+Hit enter (Internet connection must be on)

+And again, enter:

+pip install undetected_chromedriver

+Hit enter (Internet connection must be on)

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+After downloading the chromedriver (https://chromedriver.chromium.org/downloads), extract it to the downloaded folder that matches your chrome version of your PC.

-enter lsc.py in cmd on that particular folder or double click on lsc.py....
+Enter "lsc.py" in cmd on that particular folder or double click on "lsc.py

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc